-Whether you’ve chopped down a tree in your yard and chipped it yourself or have leftover chips after mulching, composting can be a great solution.
+Whether you’ve chopped down a tree in your yard and chipped it yourself or have leftover wood chips after mulching, can be a great solution.
 But if you’ve ever tried to compost wood chips, particularly ones you’ve bought for mulching, you might be dismayed by how slow they are to decompose.
+Composting wood chips is never going to be super fast, but with the tips below you will be able to speed it up.

 To compost wood chips fast, you should ensure the chips are as small as possible, check the carbon-nitrogen ratio of your compost heap is correct, and turn the heap often.
 Wood chips are carbon-rich, so you might need to up the nitrogen content by adding grass clippings, fruit and vegetable scraps, or even leftover coffee grounds to your compost pile.